Robertleoj/slam_dunk/README.md

 # Contributions

-All contributions and feedback are welcome and apprechiated!
+All contributions and feedback are welcome and appreciated!